TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- allow stamina going negative with yellow nades
+    - will make sense using them finally

 - Simplify stamina
     - Remove the white edge denoting limit
     - Dash should just take stamina on credit like in souls